taunoha/wp-plugin-vue-spa-boilerplate/README.md

 ## 🌶️ Hot Module Replacement (HMR)

-Hot Module Replacement (HMR) is a feature that enables real-time updates in your running application without requiring a full page reload.
+Hot Module Replacement (HMR) is a development feature that automatically updates your application in real-time as you modify your code.
+When you run `npm run dev`, HMR will:

+- Instantly reflect JavaScript and CSS changes in your browser without a full page reload
+- Preserve the application state during updates
+- Automatically inject new styles when you modify CSS
+- Significantly speed up your development workflow

+HMR is automatically enabled in development mode (`npm run dev`) and disabled in production builds.
+You don't need any additional configuration to use this feature.

 ## &lt;ErrorBoundary&gt; component